Applied Linear Algebra (Winter 2012)

 average and standard deviation of the class.
 100 points are possible

-which will be divided as follows: Homeworks 30 points (8 homeworks of
+which will be divided as follows:

-worth 30 points each (in class, February 6 and March 19) with the
+worth 20 points each (in class, Oct 24th, Nov 12, and Dec 10) with the

-at 6:00 pm) and 5 points awarded for participation in class, office hours,
+- 3 points awarded for participation in class, office hours,

 or on the online discussion forum.
-Some important rules will be followed:

 - It is very important that you think and discuss the material, that

-at SMARTSITE, in class or during office hours.
+at SMARTSITE, in class, or during office hours.

 - The SMARTSITE online forum is a great way for all of us to work,